 Additionally, CRAN’s efforts to change the culture of addiction research within NIH and across the research community will include the following:

 - Coordination of communication strategies across the ICs to provide timely information to the public.

-- Development of Funding Opportunity Announcements in areas of shared interest.
+- Development of Notices of Funding Opportunities in areas of shared interest.

 - Coordination of substance use and addiction training programs across ICs.